admb-project/admb/trunk/scripts/installers/dpkg/README.txt

-Describes the ADMB installation for Ubuntu operating system using package manage _dpkg_.
+Describes the ADMB installation for Ubuntu operating system using Debian package manager _dpkg_.

 Installation
 ============